lsst-dm/dm_dev_guide/stack/building-with-pip.rst

 The license-files section should reflect the specific needs of your package.

 When making a `PyPI`_ distribution, the package should work without relying on the EUPS ``$PACKAGE_DIR`` variable being set.
-This means that any supplementary data such as those that would go in a ``config/`` or ``policy/`` directory should instead be included inside the ``python/`` directory and be accessed using the standard package resources APIs.
+This means that any supplementary data such as those that would go in a ``config/`` or ``policy/`` directory should instead be included inside the ``python/`` directory and be accessed using the standard package resources APIs (such as `importlib.resources` or ``lsst.resources.ResourcePath``).
-These files must then be listed explicitly in the ``package-data`` section of the configuration file.
+These files must then be listed explicitly in the ``package-data`` section of the configuration file, as can be shown in the above example.

 .. warning::